-The biomethane landscape has been constantly changing over the last few years.
-We pride ourselves on listening to our customers and adapting our processes and procedures where possible to meet their changing requirements.
+The biomethane landscape has been constantly changing overthe last few years.
+We pride ourselves on listening to our customers and adapting our processes and procedures wherepossible to meet their changing requirements.

-2010 Introduction of IFI IFI mechanism introduced by Ofgem to encourage gas distribution networks to invest in R&D activities 2013 FIRST Commercial 3rd Party Owned and Operated project connected - Energy Breakcrop 2014 FIRST Commercial Single Integrated kiosk using 90,000 tonnes of supermarket & domestic council waste FIRST Commercial project connected to our >7 barg (LTS) network - Sewage waste FIRST Commercial 3rd Party lay project connected to >7 barg (LTS) Network 2015 FIRST Commercial 3rd Party lay project connected to >7 barg (LTS) Network - operating at 42 barg using SLO framework FIRST Commercial LTS project trialing > 7 barg PE pipe (Hexel One) FIRST < 7 barg project with 2 connection points on IP and MP FIRST Commercial Arrangement for CNG filling station at Leyland on M6 2016 FIRST to connect 4 sites in a single day to allow customers to flow to beat RHI degression Facilitate low flow commissioning and variable capacity commercial agreements 2018 • FIRST 'Additional Flow' project supporting expansion of existing network connection 2019 SEVENTH Severn Trent Green Power connection - demonstrating Severn Trent's commitment to their sustainable agenda 70 barg pipeline connection under SLO framework and investigation into removing pressure limit on biomethane oxygen exemption G/23 TRIAL of Tee Blender kicked off to investigate novel technology for facilitating OPEX by reducing/removing requirement for propane injection 2020 • STRATEGY for blending under development to provide framework for blending following completion of G/23 Tee Blender trial
+2010 Introduction of IFI IFI mechanism introduced by Ofgem to encourage gas distribution networks toinvest in R&D activities 2013 FIRST Commercial 3 rd Party Owned and Operated project connected - Energy Breakcrop 2014 FIRST Commercial Single Integrated kiosk using 90,000 tonnes of supermarket & domestic council waste FIRST Commercial project connected to our >7 barg (LTS) network - Sewage waste FIRST Commercial 3rd Party lay project connected to >7 barg (LTS) Network 2015 FIRST Commercial 3rd Party lay project connected to >7 barg (LTS) Network - operating at 42 barg using SLO framework FIRST Commercial LTS project trialing > 7 barg PE pipe (Hexel One) FIRST < 7 barg project with 2 connection points on IP and MP FIRST Commercial Arrangement for CNG filling station at Leyland on M6 2016 FIRST to connect 4 sites in a single day to allow customers to flow to beat RHI degression Facilitate low flow commissioning and variable capacity commercial agreements 2018 FIRST 'Additional Flow' project supporting expansion of existing network connection 2019 SEVENTH Severn Trent Green Power connection - demonstrating Severn Trent's commitment to their sustainable agenda 70 barg pipeline connection under SLO framework and investigation into removing pressure limit on biomethane oxygen exemption 2021/ 2022 Reverse Compression - Optinet NIA project Cadent led - First of its kind on any GDN End of 20-year, treasury funded Renewable Heat Incentive (RHI), beginning of consumer funded Green Gas Support Scheme (GGSS)